lisr-pcx/js-snake-vscode-sample/README.md

 At installation complete then open the project folder.

-All needed extension are alrady installed by default, but for testing your code changes it's suggested to have **Live Server** extension.
+All needed extension are already installed by default, but for testing your code changes it's suggested to have **Live Server** extension.
 When clicking on "Go Live" button (see status bar - bottom right of IDE window) the site will be automatically loaded on default browser.

 For debugging use "Development tools" inside your browser.